kylel/kylel.github.io/index.md

 # Practical Guide to C Programming

 This is a guide to get you started with the C programming language.
 From scratch.
 There are billions of other guides out there, but I hope that this one provides a sufficiently different approach that may help someone out.

-{:toc}

 ## First Things First